Name at birth: Sigismund Freud

 In 1923 Freud was diagnosed as having cancer of the jaw.
 During the next 16 years he was to suffer more than 30 operations and be compelled to live with a prosthesis which, by substituting for his excised jaw and palette, allowed him to eat, drink, smoke, and talk.

-He continued to see patients and to work on his last book, Der Mann
+continued to see patients and to work on his last book, Der Mann Moses und

-dear Schur … you promised you would help me when I could no longer
+you promised you would help me when I could no longer carry on.”
+Schur

-carry on.”
-Schur honored his pledge with morphine ensuring a
+honored his pledge with morphine ensuring a peaceful death.

 The work of Sigmund Freud (1856-1939), the Viennese founder of psychoanalysis, marked the beginning of a modern, dynamic psychology by providing the first systematic explanation of the inner mental forces determining human behavior.